Răzvan Onea

-Răzvan Philippe Onea (born 19 May 1998) is a Romanian professional footballer who plays as a right back for Liga I club Rapid București, which he captains.
+Philippe Răzvan Onea (born 19 May 1998) is a Romanian professional footballer who plays as a right back for Liga I club Rapid București.

 Club career

 Politehnica Iași

 In the summer of 2019, Onea moved to first league club Politehnica Iași for an undisclosed fee, and later signed a five-year deal with the club.
 On 31 August, he made his Liga I debut in a 3–2 away defeat at Gaz Metan Mediaș.